Skip to main content

 1. Creates a temporary staging directory and copies the binary into it.

-2. Copies any extra_files into the staging directory.
+2. Copies any extra_files into the staging directory (as-is).

-3. Applies mod_timestamp to all staged files if set.
+4. Applies mod_timestamp to all staged files if set (template-rendered first).

 If scripts is set, a --scripts <dir> argument is added pointing to your pre/postinstall scripts.